A crucial meeting aims to remake the WTO to fit the new global order

 INSUFFICIENT EVIDENCE

-— No evidence in archive to verify middle powers' support for WTO reforms.
+No evidence found to verify the support from middle powers for WTO reforms.

 “Three items dominate the first two days of a packed program.
 Their titles sound relatively innocuous, but the intent is to rewrite the fundamental tenets of the WTO: multilateralism, most-favoured-nation treatment, consensus decision-making, and development.”